Genre Distinctions So You Can Get Yours Right

 There are many different genres under the umbrella of narrative nonfiction.
 You may be writing an inspirational how-to with a lot of illustrative stories in it, or you may be attempting a straight memoir, or maybe an autobiography, or perhaps you’re doing some immersion journalism or want to write personal essays.
 All of these genres overlap in some ways but are distinct as to which publishing route works best for them, how they would be shelved and marketed at a bookstore, and how you’d want to pitch them to traditional publishers or agents.
 We’ll cover some of the main categories below so you can get your bearings.

 This is one of the tougher creative nonfiction genres to nail down.
 This category usually features elements from traditional how-to books blended with stories from either the author’s or others’ life experiences with a principle or theme covered in each chapter or book.
-The industry considers these prescriptive* (books that help readers do something better—how-to, self-help, or business), but in the case of creative nonfiction, think of it as a guided journey where the reader gets to discover and learn along with the author.
+The industry considers these prescriptive* (books that help readers do something better—how-to, self-help, personal development, or business), but in the case of creative nonfiction, think of it as a guided journey where the reader gets to discover and learn along with the author.
 In other words, it’s often like a big pep talk— “Hey, I went through this amazing journey, and you can too”—and it sometimes includes a “tool” the reader can keep in mind in or apply to future problems.Most bookstores place these books under categories for self-help.
 Here are some examples for inspirational/motivational books and the categories they can be found under.

 - How to Embrace Your Inner Hotness by Leta Greene (self-help/self-esteem)